rros/Nunti/README.md

 # Nunti

-Finally a smart news reader which doesn't suck ass or your data.
+Finally a smart RSS reader which doesn't suck ass or your data!

 # Licence, disclaimer or whatever